Part One - Caelan's Sowing of Seeds

 “He has been blinded.”
 My father said correctly.

 “I should think not.”
-He replied as he seized me around my waist and lifted me high up until I sat uncomfortably on his hip.
-As the movement was made without my vision, a new wave on nausea attacked me, and I did not want to lose more stomach content all over my parent.
+He replied as he seized me around my waist and lifted me high until I sat uncomfortably on his hip.
+As the jarring movement was made without my vision, a fresh wave of nausea attacked me, and I did not want to lose more stomach content all over my parent.

 Though my father had been right in saying that my vision loss was not a permanent thing, I remained sightless and indisposed with a migraine for three days hence.

-Focusing back on to the present, and to the dull carriage ride, I glanced out of the small window with a sigh, and noticed that we were presently rolling through a small village.
-The road was cobbled, and the carriage jarred and clacked over it.
-Tall black lamps lit the road for travellers, shining brightly in contrast with the dark night.
+Focusing back on to the present, and back to the dull carriage ride, I glanced out of the small window with a sigh and noticed that we were presently rolling through a small village.
+The carriage jarred and clacked over the cobbled road.
+Tall black lamps lit the road for travellers, shining brightly in contrast with the night.
 Small huts and dingy houses lined the road as we passed by.
-Inside, I saw that the inhabitants had their lamps lit, not yet ready to retire.
+Inside, I saw that the inhabitants had had their lamps lit, not yet ready to retire.

-On the dirty streets, however, there were many ragged, thin people wearing old, and torn clothes, old shoes with holes and no soles, or simply no shoes at all.
-They were covered in dirt and other filth, and looked to be very ill.
-Even the dogs and cats along the streets were thin, matted and ragged, and even feral.
+On the dirty streets, however, many ragged, thin people were wearing old and torn clothes, old shoes with holes and no soles, or simply no shoes at all.
+Caked in dirt and other filth, they looked to me to be ill.
+Even the dogs and cats along the streets were thin, matted, and ragged, and even feral.
 As I watched the sight of the vulnerable people, my heart sank and ached for them.
 The air was far too chilly to brave the streets unprotected.
-What had frightened me more, was that winter was not yet upon us, and that when it came, most of these people would die alone and out in the snow, unloved and unknown.
+What had frightened me more, was that I knew that winter was not yet upon us and that when it came, most of these people would die alone and out in the snow, unloved and invisible.

 “Yes, it is a sad thing to see, isn’t it?”
-My father asked.
+My father acknowledged.
 I turned from the sad sight outside and looked at him.
-“So many people without a home, no family, no friends, no food... that, is hell.”
+“So many people without a home, no family, no friends, no food… that is hell.”

 Turning my face back to the village, I looked out and mentally nodded.
 Yes, this village was hell.
 How could there be so much pain and suffering in the world?
 Was there no one to care?

 An angry urchin saw the coming of our carriage and took it upon himself to hurl a rotten tomato at us.
-It splattered in a mess of chucks and juice as it slid slowly down the window and back to the ground.
-Curious to see why this man had shown us this sporadic act of violence, I turned my head and looked to the long glass window at the back of the carriage, and saw that young children not much older than I scrambling and fighting over who would win the rights to eat the splattered rotten fruit.
-Yes, I felt as though I were riding through hell.
+It splattered in a mess of chunks and juice, as it slid slowly down the window and to the ground.
+Curious to see why this man had shown us this sporadic act of violence, I turned my head, and looked to the long glass window at the back of the carriage and saw those young children not much older than I, scrambling and fighting over who would win the rights to eat the splattered rotten fruit.
+Yes, I felt as though I were travelling through hell.

 “I want to get out of here.
 Now.”
-I answered as the sadness and empathy for these people was quickly overwhelming me.
+I begged, as the sadness and empathy for these people was quickly overwhelming me.

-“I know it hurts when you see people struggling to stay alive, when there are people like us who live comfortably not too far by, who could ease their suffering.”
+“I know it hurts when you see people struggling to stay alive while there are people like us, who live comfortably and not too far by, that could ease their suffering.”
 My mother consoled as she stroked my hair softly.

-“That it why we receive hostility like that.”
+“That is why we receive hostility like that.”
 My father added sombrely.

 It was then that I wished I had a basket full of bread.
-Christmas was nearing, and I believed that they deserved to have something in their lives worth looking forward to.
-It saddened me greatly to know that, currently, they did not.
+Christmas was nearing, and I believed they deserved to have something in their lives worth looking forward to.
+It saddened me greatly to know that currently; they did not.
 They cared little if they lived or died.
-In fact, I believed that many of them wished they could die to save themselves from their own lives.
-In all the books that I had read about poverty and human suffering, none had prepared me for seeing such things first-hand.
+I believed that many of them wished they could die, to save themselves from their own lives.
+In all the books that I had read about poverty and human suffering, none had prepared me for seeing such things firsthand.

 As the carriage rolled on, and an exit was in sight, I could not have been more relieved.
-I remember, that at that time, I had hoped never to see such sights for as long as my life was lived.
-It had, of course, been a sincere hope, and was not by any means, a reality.
+I remember that I had hoped never to see such sights for as long as I lived.
+It had, of course, been a sincere hope, and was not, by any means, a reality.

-After departing from the village, the interior of the carriage was silent and still, each of us preoccupied by our own thoughts.
-Try as I might, I could not rid my mind of the boy who had preemptively thrown the rotten fruit at us.
+After departing from the village, the interior of the carriage was silent and motionless, each of us preoccupied with our thoughts.
+Try as I might, I could not rid my mind of the boy who had pre-emptively thrown the rotten fruit at us.
 His emotions, though hostile, were raw and honest.
 Was there cause for it?
 I believed so.
 For if the social statuses were reversed, I was certain that I would have behaved in the same manner.
-In fact, I found myself appalled at the blatant disregard for the underprivileged by the Lords and Ladies of the region.
+I found myself appalled at the blatant disregard for the underprivileged by the Lords and Ladies of the region.

 “Caelan,” My mother called quietly.
-I was broken out of my rage.
+I was beckoned out of my rage.
 “Do not let it get to you so.”

-“Because there are those who would take advantage of that charity to indulge, rather than to help themselves-.”
+“Because there are those who would take advantage of that charity, to indulge rather than to help.”
 My father added.